 In 2020, we will conduct three audits related to the social and health care system.
 One of the audits will assess whether the data production, metrics and assessment model of social and health care services can give a true picture of the financing needs and sufficiency of the counties' social and health care services and of the efficiency of the operations.
-In one of the two audits targeted at the oversight of the social and health care system, we will examine whether the administrative branch of the Ministry of Social Affairs and Health has taken consistent actions when planning, steering and overseeing the quality management and self-monitoring in social and health care.
-The other audit will focus in greater detail on the purchase and oversight of private social and health care services.
+In one of the two audits targeted at the oversight of the social and health care system, we will examine whether the administrative branch of the Ministry of Social Affairs and Health has taken consistent actions when planning, steering and overseeing the quality management and self-monitoring in social and health care services.